dnolter959/autodiff/docs/milestone2.md

 ```
 - The following operations are currently implemented:
   - sin, cos, tan, exp, log, sinh, cosh, tanh
+- We will eventually implement:
+  - arcsin, arccos, arctan, exponentials with any base, logistic, log with any base, sqrt

 # Future Features